hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 For every test run that is triggered by Karma it replays all tests.
 Therefore, the recent changes are applied to all tests.
 This gives the impression, that this changes had been applied in the past.
-Thus, karma gives the impression of a mutable past.
+Thus, Karma gives the impression of a mutable past.

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*